Welcome to the Physics Department

 The faculty’s mission is to prepare students to work confidently and effectively in physics or a related field, to develop the power to think critically, judge soundly and communicate effectively.
 With the assistance of physics faculty advisors, each student selects a program of theoretical and experimental courses.
 Students gain an understanding of the broad range of principles which characterize the discipline of physics.
 Additionally, students acquire the ability to apply theoretical and experimental techniques to explore a wide variety of ideas.
 Faculty have a personal interest in the success of students and mentor students as they progress to a degree.

 Our Academic Programs

-The Physics Department offers a multi-track program of study, giving students the flexibility to pursue a challenging curriculum of inspiring courses best suited to their individual dreams and chosen career.
+The Physics Department offers a multi-track/concentration program of study, giving students the flexibility to pursue a challenging curriculum of inspiring courses best suited to their individual dreams and chosen career.
 A major in physics prepares students for careers in a variety of high-technology fields, teaching and further graduate studies in physics, engineering, medicine and other fields.

 Learn more about the programs offered by our department:

 - Physics major with the following program options: